 This strategy would provide up to \$2,640,000 in incentive funding for schools within the Stockton boundary to install advanced air filtration systems, utilizing existing Community Air Protection Program guidelines.
+This funding amount is designed to provide sufficient funding for all public schools within the Stockton boundary.
 Proposed funding amounts would provide local schools with funding to install HVAC filters with a minimum efficiency reporting value (MERV) rating of 14 or greater or the highest MERV filter the current HVAC system can handle and/or standalone air filtration units as determined through an assessment performed by the trained school district staff or third party vendor.
 The MERV rating reflects the filter's ability to capture particles in the air, the higher the MERV rating, the better the filter is at trapping particles.